SAP-samples/btp-end-to-end-scenario-use-cases/build-process-automation/README.md

     | **Step 6**: [Release and Deploy the Project](./deploy/README.md) |
     | **Step 7**: [Run End to End Scenario](./e2e/README.md) |

-##  Section 2: Learn how to integrate SAP S/4HANA inside SAP Build Process Automation.
+##  Exercise 2: Learn how to integrate SAP S/4HANA inside SAP Build Process Automation.

 > [!IMPORTANT]
-> **Section 1** has to be completed before moving to Section 2.
+> **Exercise 1** has to be completed before moving to Section 2.

 * Follow the below steps for quick start.